wpfleger96/Calculator/README.md

 # CSCI 1302 - Calculator Project (cs1302-calculator)

 Skeleton code for the Calculator project assigned to the students in Michael E.
-Cotterell's Fall 2012 CSCI 1302 class at the University of Georgia.
+Cotterell's Spring 2013 CSCI 1302 class at the University of Georgia.
 Please read the entirety of this file before beginning your project.

 ## Academic Honesty